Legal Services for Agencies, Businesses & Individuals

 We are well-versed in the household employment legal, tax, and insurance issues affecting agencies, employees and domestic employers.
 We've helped your clients, and we're ready, willing and able to help your business as well.
-Please feel free to contact us for rates and a free initial consultation.
+Please feel free to contact us for rates and an initial consultation.

 Businesses & Individuals

 In addition to his household employment experience, Legally Nanny founder and attorney Bob King provides a broad range of legal services for businesses and individuals.
 Bob has expertise in labor and employment matters including:

 · Discreetly and effectively resolving employee complaints and business disputes;

 · Defending wage claims, administrative charges and litigation;